steveseguin/social_stream/README.md

 ie: `index.html?session=XXXXXX&speech=en-US` or `socialstream.ninja/?session=xxx&&speech=en-US`

 You can get a list of support languages on your system by running `speechSynthesis.getVoices()` from the Chrome browser console on your system.
+You can install additional ones fairly easily, if on Windows.
+See: https://support.microsoft.com/en-us/windows/download-language-pack-for-speech-24d06ef3-ca09-ddcc-70a0-63606fd16394

 ![image](https://user-images.githubusercontent.com/2575698/165753730-374498e7-7885-49ef-83ba-7fe2acde26ee.png)